 Together for a better internet

 Noting the global reach of the Safer Internet Day campaign, on this site you can discover more about the actions of European Safer Internet Centres, global Safer Internet Day Committees, and a range of organisational and industry supporters to mark the day.
-We're continuing to update this site and individual profile pages over the coming weeks as we count down to the big day, so please come back often for the latest news and updates.
+Profile pages are still being updated with outputs and successes from the day, so please come back often for the latest news.

-As usual, much of the campaign's activity will play out on social media.
-Be sure to check our Facebook, Twitter and LinkedIn profiles, and review the #SaferInternetDay and #SID2023 hashtags to keep track of - and contribute to - the discussions.
+As usual, much of the campaign's activity played out on social media.
+Be sure to check our Facebook, Twitter and LinkedIn profiles, and review the #SaferInternetDay and #SID2023 hashtags to see the discussions of the day.

 The Safer Internet Day slogan of “Together for a better internet” encourages everyone to join the movement, to participate, and to make the most of the internet’s potential to bring people together.
 With a global, community-led approach, Safer Internet Day encourages everyone to come together and play their part.
 There are many ways to do this...